dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 * the name of the app's directory
 * the basename of the main Dart file
 (the Dart file that contains the `main()` function)
-* the basename of the HTML file
+* the basename of the primary HTML file
-* the basename of the CSS file
+* the basename of the primary CSS file

 You should also follow these conventions.